cloudmesh/classes/docs/source/i524/index.rst

 * **Chance for publishing a paper:** If however you find that the work you do could lead to a publishable paper, you could work together with the course instructor as coauthors to conduct such an activity.
-However, this is goind to be a significant effort and you need to decide if you like to conduct this.
+However, this is going to be a significant effort and you need to decide if you like to conduct this.
 In such cases if the work is sufficient for publication submission, an A+ for the class could be considered.
 It will be a lot of work.
 The length of such a